ncar-xdev/ncar-xdev.github.io/about/pangeo.md

 represented by Dask DataArrays (which themselves are composed of many NumPy ndarrays or CuPy ndarrays), Legate NumPy arrays, or any other "NumPy-like" array.
-This is one of the primary reasons why Xarray is so strongly ncouraged by the Pangeo community; Xarray provides a common layer of abstraction for climate and weather data.
+This is one of the primary reasons why Xarray is so strongly encouraged by the Pangeo community; Xarray provides a common layer of abstraction for climate and weather data.
 :::